 There is an awesome tree about halfway into the Pipeline Trail.
 The sign says it is approximately 1000 years old.
 This tree manages to make you feel insignificant twice.
 Once by dwarfing you and twice by being 50 times older than you.
 The roots were just twisted and intertwined in a way that only years of growth can create.
 Not that we would ever want it to happen but this would just be the most epic treehouse tree ever!

-After about an hour of very slow-paced hiking (we take way to many photos and stare at caterpillars for 20 minutes), we made it to the open corridor that leads to the waterfall.
+After about an hour of very slow-paced hiking (we take way too many photos and stare at caterpillars for 20 minutes), we made it to the open corridor that leads to the waterfall.
 It had been raining for many days before we did the Pipeline Trail so we thought the waterfall might have been flowing.
 If it was flowing hard it would have been insane.
 It tumbles over the edge of a cliff and there is a huge gap behind the fall.
-It would essentially, freefall of the cliff as if it were being poured out of a bottle.
+It would essentially, be the freefall of the cliff as if it were being poured out of a bottle.
 I’d love to see that!

 The waterfall was flowing but it was just a light stream of water cascading down the cliff onto the ground, hardly making a pool of water at all!
 On our way back to the start of the hike we came across some wildlife.
 Finally, our Nat Geo moment had arrived.
-We had found a sleek looking black snake and a poisonous caterpillar.
+We found a sleek-looking black snake and a poisonous caterpillar.
 Panama has some awesome wildlife and we had seen sloths and vine snakes in Bocas Del Toro and now snakes and… caterpillars in Boquete.
 Hopefully, we will catch the Quetzal on our next hike!

 Hope you guys enjoy the hike!
 Stay safe and leave the trail as it was.
 Take photos, not souvenirs.
 Lots of photos…